razorlabsorg/wallet-kit-docs/docs/tutorial/connect-dapp-with-wallets.md

 ## Use wallet capabilities

-It's time to take a look at the most useful hook [useWallet](https://kit.razorwallet.xyz/docs/Hooks/useWallet).
-It retrieves all the properties and functions from [WalletProvider](https://kit.razorwallet.xyz/docs/components/walletprovider), with which you can make use of the account properties and call functions to a connected wallet.
+It's time to take a look at the most useful hook [useSuiWallet](https://kit.razorwallet.xyz/docs/Hooks/useSuiWallet).
+It retrieves all the properties and functions from [SuiWalletProvider](https://kit.razorwallet.xyz/docs/components/Suiwalletprovider), with which you can make use of the account properties and call functions to a connected wallet.

-In the following sections, I will show you some basic usages with the hook `useWallet`.
+In the following sections, We will show you some basic usages with the hook `useSuiWallet`.

 ### Display info of the connected wallet